syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 ![Allday panel Background color](images/getting-started/alldayPanelColor.jpg)

 ## Number of days in view
-You can customize the days count, by setting the [numberOfDaysInView]() property of `timeSlotViewSettings` in the calendar.
+You can customize the days count by setting the [numberOfDaysInView]() property of `timeSlotViewSettings` in the calendar.

 {% tabs %}
 {% highlight Dart %}